abudesai/rt_text_class_base_fasttext/README.md

 The data preprocessing step includes

 - lower casing all tokens
-- remove tall words less than 2 characters
+- remove all words less than 2 characters
 - remove stop words (list of stop words is in this repo)
 - Porter stemming